floticerus/ten.js/README.md

 ten.js
 ======

-A lightweight JavaScript/HTML5 library.
+A lightweight (1.4kb minified & gzipped) JavaScript/HTML5 library.
 Work began on December 10th, 2012.

 Modular additions will come in the future.